Experts know the importance of serial numbers.

 The one thing which you really need to understand that a serial number give a unique identity to each entry.

-And, with all the methods you have learned above it’s no big deal to create a serial number column from your date, no matter which situation you are in.
+And, with all the methods you have learned above it’s no big deal to create a serial number column in the data, no matter which situation you are in.

 Which method you prefer to insert serial numbers?

-Please share with me in the comment section, I’d love to hear from you.
-And, don’t forget to share this tip with your friends.
+Please share your views with me in the comment section.
+I'd love to hear from you and please don’t forget to share it with your friends, I am sure they will appreciate it.